 - First-party data

-First-party data is information you have collected from your customers.
+First-party data is information you have collected from your customers — it’s typically stored in a customer data platform (CDP).
 If you have a rewards program, a list of emails from people who join the program would be considered first-party data.

 Just keep in mind that you should tell people what you’ll do with their data when you collect it.